cmillani/cmillani.github.io/_posts/2021-08-21-docker-from-scratch.markdown

 ---
 layout: post
-title:  "docker from scratch"
+title:  "docker from scratch: understanding how docker, dockerd, containerd and runc works together"
-date:   2021-08-13 19:05:00 -0300
+date:   2021-08-21 11:05:00 -0300
 categories: container
 ---

 I've always used a `FROM _base_image_` on my docker images, and I started wondering how those base images were created.
 This lead me to a rabbit hole of how containers work and the isolation gained by using them.

-I'll share my journey in this post!
+In this post we will see a little bit about what is inside a container and how to create some pretty simple ones without using base images (or even `docker build`).
+Then, we start a journey to understand all projects that take part from when you run `docker run` until the container is up and running.

 ## Creating a Hello World